 Equipment damage.
 Do not make battery connections in reverse.
 Doing so will result in equipment damage.

-See Figure 3-6.
-A 12-volt booster battery can be connected in parallel with unit batteries to aid in cold weather starting.
+See Figure 3-3.
+A 12 volt booster battery can be connected in parallel with battery(ies) on the unit to aid in cold weather starting.
 ALWAYS use heavy-duty jumper cables.